 Why worry about driver behavior?
 Well, bad behavior costs every company – crashes mean insurance costs go up, damage has to be repaired, and vehicles are not available for use.
-The National Highway Traffic Safety Administration (NHTSA) identified that the cost of an average crash to an employer is $16,500.
+In a recent report by Towingless, it was identified that the cost of an average crash to an employer is $16,500.
 This amount rises considerably if the employee is injured or if there is a fatality involved.
 In addition, there is a concern about company image – you want your company to be represented well.

 One relatively simple way to reduce this potential cost is to correct driver behavior – prevent the accident before it happens.
 And the core belief is that driver behavior is not about punishment, it is about shaping behavior to match the values of the company the driver represents.